 If a tooth has become badly decayed, sometimes your best hope of saving it is with root canal therapy.
 Dr. Crowley can use this procedure to get rid of infected tissues and stop the damage from spreading any further; he’ll also make sure your tooth is brought back to full strength with a filling or crown afterwards.
 If you have a toothache that won’t go away, it may be time to contact Bluff Creek Dental and schedule an appointment for root canal therapy in Oklahoma City, OK.

 The bacteria in your mouth can eat any sugar you consume and secrete it as acid that gradually wears down your enamel.
 Sooner or later, if this decay isn’t stopped, the bacteria will enter the tooth and infect the pulp inside.
 In most cases, this will cause persistent pain, and an abscess (a pus-filled pocket) will eventually form.
 The infection will eventually spread to other parts of the body if it’s not stopped.

-A root canal is often the only way to save an infected tooth; if the procedure isn’t performed, you’ll likely need an extraction instead.
+A root canal in Edmond is often the only way to save an infected tooth; if the procedure isn’t performed, you’ll likely need an extraction instead.
 You can replace a tooth that’s been removed, but if you want to maintain ideal oral health, it’s better to keep all of your natural pearly whites.

 Root Canal Procedure